Alessio Sundas

-Alessio Sundas (born 2 December 1971) is an Italian sports agent and founder of Top Players Scouting, creator of Oracle Genius Soccer algorithm that rates the value of football players from 1 to 1000 through certified KPI data of players.
-He is also a media entrepreneur, author and television personality.
-In 2003, Sundas established Gutenberg Publishing House, that publishes Millennium Magazine and Cinque Terre Magazine.
-He established Miami Magic FC Academy in Miami, United States to training Americans European style of soccer and negotiates transfer of players to Major League Soccer, MLS.
-In February 2021, he negotiated the transfer of Brazilian player Alexandre Pato from São Paulo to Orlando City in Major League Soccer.
+Alessio Sundas (born 2 December 1971) is an Italian entertainer.

 Early life and education

 Alessio Sundas was born in Italy.
 Sundas early education was at Linguistic High School after which he proceeded to CEPLAT where he earned a degree in Physiotherapy specializing in sports with a licence to operate ligaments.
 Sundas later obtained a degree in Marketing and Communication in Milan.